kohlschutter/junixsocket/src/site/markdown/building.md

 		sudo apk add git maven clang gcc binutils bash musl-dev libc-dev linux-headers

-4. Install the Java JDK 8 as well (or exclude a profile when building; see below)
+4. Install the Java JDK 8 as well (or exclude a config when building; see below)

     Since version 2.8.0, we support Java 7 again.
 This works through a plugin called "retrolambda", which translates Java 8 bytecode in a way that it works on Java 7 again.
 This plugin stopped